bluebanquise/bluebanquise/resources/documentation/_build/html/_sources/learn_ansible.rst.txt

 Host variables
 ^^^^^^^^^^^^^^

-To ouput variables for a specific host, and check for example your variable precedence mechanism provided what is expected, use:
+To output variables for a specific host, and check for example your variable precedence mechanism provided what is expected, use:

 .. code-block:: bash